Skip to main content

 client.hook_agent(connectivity_monitor)

-# Start interactive streaming chat
+# Start interactive chat session

 # Clean up resources